 Instructions:

-- Fill a clean spray bottle two-thirds with warm water.
+- Pour warm water into a clean spray bottle until it’s about two-thirds full.

 - Add 1 tablespoon clear dish soap.